vghn/puppet/README.md

   * CI Deploy: Uploads the CloudFormation templates to an S3 bucket, prefixed by the branch name.
 It also creates a zip with each AWS Lambda function and uploads them to the S3 bucket.

 * Other:
-  * `.env` has only the private variables. `environment.sh` is where the defaults or composed variables should be.
+  * `.env` has the private variables. `environment.sh` has the defaults and/or composed variables.

 ## Contribute